Arize-ai/phoenix/README.md

 # Launch phoenix
 session = px.launch_app()

-# Once you have started a Phoenix server, you can start your LangChain application with the OpenInference Tracer as a callback.
-To do this, you will have to add the tracer to the initialization of your LangChain application:
+# Once you have started a Phoenix server, you can start your LangChain application with the OpenInferenceTracer as a callback.
+To do this, you will have to instrument your LangChain application with the tracer:

-from phoenix.trace.langchain import OpenInferenceTracer
+from phoenix.trace.langchain import OpenInferenceTracer, LangChainInstrumentor

 # If no exporter is specified, the tracer will export to the locally running Phoenix server
 tracer = OpenInferenceTracer()
+LangChainInstrumentor(tracer).instrument()

 # Initialize your LangChain application
 from langchain.chains import RetrievalQA